Technical Report : ContikiMAC vs X-MAC performance analysis: Star topologies without routing

 At low densities, the phaselock seems detrimental to latency.
 Fig.~\ref{fig:densityTxTime} shows that \implem{X-MAC} and \implem{X-MAC-C} achieve lower latencies than protocols with phaselock (\implem{X-MAC-P}, \implem{X-MAC-CP} and \implem{ContikiMAC}).
 As an example, the average latency of \implem{X-MAC} at the highest rate and lowest density is 144.4 ms while it is 162.3 ms for \implem{ContikiMAC}.

 This result is explained by a lack of accuracy in the phaselock mechanism.
 The phaselock mechanism relies on the reception time of a strobe-ACK (X-MAC variants) or data-ACK (ContikiMAC) to estimate the receiver wake-up time.
 However, this method cannot learn the exact wake-up time.
 The estimated wake-up time will often be slightly offset (later) than the actual wake-up time and this causes an additional delay in the end-to-end transmission.
 We observed that the offset varies between 1 ms and 7.5 ms for \implem{ContikiMAC} while it can go as high as 11.5 ms with \implem{X-MAC-P} and \implem{C-MAC-CP}.
 The shorter offsets of ContikiMAC are explained by its fast-sleep optimization mechanism.
-As a ContikiMAC receiver spends less time idle, it is far less likely that the receiver will wake-up earlier than the estimated wake-up time.
+As a ContikiMAC receiver spends less time idle, it is far less likely that it will answer at a time distant from its wake-up. than the estimated wake-up time.